 People are now taking to Twitter with the hashtag #youtubewakeup, demanding that YouTube address this issue, along with the big-name advertisers whose commercials run during these videos.
-Here’s what parents need to know about this disturbing phenomenon.
+Here’s how to make your YouTube channel private and what parents need to know about this disturbing phenomenon.

 Once pedophiles and predators land on a kid’s harmless gymnastics video, for instance, things get dark.
 In the comments, they post timestamps — like 1:34 — which indicate a point in the video where you can pause to see a potentially suggestive image.
 Other predators use these timestamps to skip straight to the shot.
 With the help of timestamps, pedophiles are using videos as a canvas to create sexually suggestive photo stills.

 These individuals have also been known to leave sexually suggestive comments.
 They communicate with each other to discuss other ways to access and share child porn, creating a community resource for pedophiles.

 The algorithms used by companies like YouTube gather content similar to what you’ve already viewed.
 This helps keep you on the site longer, and in turn, viewing more ads.
 If you watch a lot of videos about sports, you’ll see new sports channels.
 If you’re interested in young girls talking about middle school cheerleaders, you’ll see more of that, as well.
 Pedophiles take full advantage of this fact.